expo/expo/docs/pages/distribution/building-standalone-apps.md

 > At this time, the standalone app builder does not support "ad hoc" distribution certificates
 > or provisioning profiles.

+> **Note:** We enable bitcode for iOS, so the `.ipa` files for iOS are much larger than the eventual App Store download available to your users.
+For more information, see [App Thinning](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AppThinning/AppThinning.html).

 ### Switch to Push Notification Key on iOS

 If you are using Push Notifications Certificate and want to switch to Push Notifications Key you need